 With that in mind, we are proud to introduce Imagination Originals!

 The Imagination Originals initiative is a challenge to the game art community to make gorgeous work but with the added sparkle of ray traced lighting, whilst working strictly within the limits of mobile power budgets.
 Using specified ray tracing settings within Unreal Engine 4, the challenge will be creating gorgeous ray traced lighting without being able to crank the settings to the max.
-Exact details on these settings can be found in the competition brief.

 With a first-prize of £1,000* and a panel of guest judges from across the industry, Imagination Originals will showcase some of the best and brightest the art community has to offer.